 A great opportunity for the use of robots in construction in the construction site of the future (and at this point also of the present) is given by the advent of artificial intelligence.
 Combined with computer vision and other sensing technologies to monitor the movement of materials and workers in a workplace it can really make a difference.

-The software can signal if a job is late or if something has been put in the wrong place.
+The software can report if a job is overdue or if something has been put in the wrong place.
 Machine learning will be crucial.

 Un McKinsey report last month predicted a major shift in the construction industry over the next decade, with companies adopting technologies and methodologies from the manufacturing world.